Michael Smith Foreign Study Supplements

 Safety Abroad

-Safety Abroad procedures are mandatory for all U of T students travelling outside of Canada, including to the U.S.A., and must be completed before the travel occurs.
-Travel that is conducted without prior completion of all Safety Abroad requirements would render students ineligible.
+Safety Abroad procedures are mandatory for all U of T students travelling internationally, including to the U.S.A., and must be completed before the travel occurs (regardless of receiving funding).
+Students residing in the same location as their research activity, are not exempt from Safety Abroad requirements.
+Research travel that is conducted without prior completion of all Safety Abroad requirements may render students ineligible to receive their funding.

 Award Holder Information